QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-mapmodding.md

 Guide written by `The Real Sourc3#7480`.

 If you need help don't hesitate to visit the [RoN Custom Maps Discord](https://discord.gg/NGAtrTmXBR) and tag me \:)
+I heavily advise to watch the [video](https://youtu.be/zOIhu7AkU2U)s related to the newest *Covered Bones* template on Nexus.

 ### Folder Structure
 Folder structure in UE4 4.27.2 needs to be as shown under to work.
 Content is the base folder your UE4 projects starts from.